blakefrank/mybots/README.md

 The study suggests that complicated mutations and bodies are not always better.
 The final robot from experimental group #2 simply moved across the screen with a snake-like gallop using only 3 blocks, each containing a sensor neuron.
 It is remarkable that despite the complexity of the work and algorithms involved, the final robot was able to achieve its impressive performance with such a simple structure.

 I did not have time to dive deeper into the individual evolutions of each PHC, as there are hundreds of them, and I cannot at the moment modify my code with little effort to capture all of the simulations.
-This would take a serious pickling operation which I do not have time for.
+This would take a serious pickling operation on the earlier generations which would require me to re-code entire chunks of the project.
 I already spent an entire day monitoring my computer and trying to finish the 51000 simulations.
+If I had more time, I would definitely add more capabilities to my code, such that I could save and analyze the earlier generations and actually visualize individual mutations that were beneficial.

 At first glance, however, the charts are very descriptive of the evolutionary process for each mutation and even the control group.
 Adding blocks resulted in faster and slightly beneficial mutations.
 Removing blocks resulted in rarer but hugely beneficial mutations.